sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

     P --> S[gRPC Backend];
 ```

 Such a proxy would allow you to write your services in standard gRPC and let the proxy handle the complexity of supporting different client types.
+This would be similar to gRPC-Web's proxy-based design.

 It could be built from scratch or it could leverage existing functionality in a project like [Vanguard](https://github.com/connectrpc/vanguard-go), which I've used to enable support for gRPC, gRPC Web, ConnectRPC and REST in [FauxRPC](https://fauxrpc.com) or [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_protocols/grpc), which can already terminate and translate gRPC and/or gRPC-Web connections.

 Building such a proxy could bridge the gap between legacy browsers and future protocols.
 This would be a practical path while the standards catch up.
+But if I'm going to write this in Go, I need the WebTransport library to catch up to the latest WebTransport draft.

 ## Final Thoughts